Construction Manager vs. Project Manager: What Are The Main Differences?

 Pro Solution: As technology advances, tools and platforms emerge to help construction project managers be more organized and efficient.
 For example, Buildern’s Scheduling Module has an easy-to-use drag-and-drop feature that allows for project planning, task scheduling, and resource management – all in one place.

 Gantt charts provide better visualization and tracking of project progress.
 With a clear overview of all tasks, construction managers are always aware of potential delays or risks.
-Moreover, identifying critical paths and project milestones to complete by specific deadlines will enhance project management.

 Negotiating and Communication Skills